by Bob Trowbridge, M.Div.

 Seth said the only reason for suffering is to learn how to stop suffering.
 It’s possible that we’re really here to have fun and somewhere along the line we allowed ourselves to become convinced that life is difficult, that spirituality is serious.
 Consider the possibility that you’re really okay the way you are right now and you will continue to learn and grow and create forever anyway.
 You’re not behind in your spiritual growth because the path is infinite and you have infinity to move along it.
 I know that if I have to become enlightened before the millennium I’m in big trouble.
 Time is not our enemy because time is just another fiction of physical being.

 Be kinder to yourself.
 Be more patient with yourself.
 Be more loving and forgiving.
 If we can stop judging ourselves we will find no one else who will judge us.
 The very next step you take can put you on the path of joy.
 It is not a way without tears, without sorrow, without emotional pain.
 It is a path which recognizes everything as emerging out of love in which even loss and sorrow can be tinged with joy (as I experienced in the presence of a dying friend).
 It is a path of compassion without pity.
-I believe it is the way most natural to our being and if we can learn to trust our own being, we will be led to the path of joy with little effort.
+I believe it is the way most natural to our being and when we can learn to trust our own being, we will be led to the path of joy with little effort.